 CONDITIONS FOR APPLICATION / PARTICIPATION

 SUPPORT BY THE CITY OF WEIMAR:

 The City of Weimar pursues the following aims in its role as an initiator and partner of the International Studio Program: to combine financial support for artists with the presentation of contemporary art in the urban realm, to serve as a forum for artists and as a catalyst for encounter between them and to gain international recognition for the resulting activities.
 By these means, international cultural exchange is to be promoted and prejudices eliminated.
 The support provided includes the provision of a combination artist's studio/apartment in the Municipal Studio Building.
 Newly restored, the Studio Building is one of the oldest buildings of its kind in Germany.
 It contains 11 studios rented to different artists for limited timeperiods.
-The International Studio Program is supported by the Ministry for Education, Science and Culture of the State Chancellery of Thuringia.
+The International Studio Program is supported by the State Chancellery of Thuringia.